Part Time Day

 - This training is subsidised by the NSW Government

 This course is for people employed as apprentice mechanical fitters and machinists in the manufacturing, engineering and related industry areas.
-You will gain the competencies required to work as a mechanical tradesperson in these areas.
+You will gain the competencies required to work as a mechanical tradesperson in

 You will acquire skills and knowledge in workplace communication, occupational health and safety, quality procedures, systems and planning, engineering measurement, computations and computer technology plus some industry-specific skills in mechanical fitting and machining that are relevant to your current or intended employment.